tedee-com/tedee-api-doc/docs/source/endpoints/deviceshare/update.rst

 Update
 =========================

-Update share details for device.
+Allows to update access details to the device for specific share.
+This endpoint can be used by owner or administrator of the device.

 .. code-block:: sh